opsone-ch/documentation/www/development/deployment.md

 Hint: We are happy to assist you with architecture, sizing and load tests

+#### Modify server hosts file

+If you have to add entries to the servers hosts file for testing or other purposes (e.g. TYPO3 page not found handling), see [Hosts file](/server/hosts.md) for details.

 ### Go live!

 #### Save the date